makewhatis/gitorious-centos-6/README.md

 # Install procedures

-For installing Gitorious in latest Centos 6 x86_64 stable using Opscode Chef for a completely automated process, follow these instructions:
+For installing Gitorious in latest Centos 6 x86_64 stable using Opscode Chef.
+For a completely automated process, follow these instructions:

     wget -O /root/chef-solo-prep.sh https://raw.github.com/gist/2d3e996ae10129596afa/68acab43c020627a996d8722bd92ea5c2d7eadb5/gitorious-cent6-prep.sh
     bash /root/chef-solo-prep.sh

 First review the settings under /root/chef-solo/node.json.
-Change all settings that you would like to customize, notification email, host, etc.
+Change all settings that you would like to customize, notification email, host, etc. Then procede with running chef-solo from the /root/chef-solo directory:

-TODO: Currently need to setup an email server.
-Then procede with:

     chef-solo